hungwhen/hungwhen/README.md

 - 👋 Hi, I’m @hungwhen
 - 👀 I’m interested in ...
-A JOB
+Windows/binary exploitation techniques
-- 🌱 I’m currently learning ...
-HOW TO GET A JOB
+- 🌱 I’m currently learning ... the above!!!
-- 💞️ I’m looking to collaborate on ...
-A JOB
+- 💞️ I’m looking to collaborate on ... the above :)
-- 📫 How to reach me ...
-LINKEDIN
+- 📫 How to reach me ... linkedin
-- 😄 Pronouns: ...
-JOB/LESS
+- 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ...
-I NEED A JOB
+- ⚡ Fun fact: ... i need to get a job

 <!---
 hungwhen/hungwhen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.